 Identify at least five different changes to a structure, system or component that would comprise the category “permanent plant modifications” and the reason(s) per NEI 96-07, Revision 1, “Guidelines for 10 CFR 50.59 Implementation” and why they are classified as such.

-Name at least five different changes to a structure, system or component that would comprise the category “temporary plant modifications” and the reason(s) per NEI 96-07, Revision 1, “Guidelines for 10 CFR 50.59 Implementation” and why they are classified as such.
+Name at least five different changes to a structure, system or component that would comprise the category “temporary plant modifications” and the reason(s) per NEI 96-07, Revision 1, “Guidelines for 10 CFR 50.59 Implementation,” and why they are classified as such.

 Identify which Reactor Oversight Program cornerstones are verified by the independent reviews of permanent and temporary plant modifications.